artifakt-io/base-drupal/README.md

 ## Persistent data

-To persist data between container updates, we inittialize a /data/ folder inside the docker image.
+To persist data between container updates, we initialize a /data/ folder inside the docker image.
 You can use it for images, assets, uploads, cache, etc.

 ## Building Workflow